-5.4 Math Font Family
+6.4 Math Font Family

-T_EX handles fonts in math formulas by 16 font families2, and each family has three fonts: \textfont , \textfont , and \textfont .
+TEX handles fonts in math formulas by 16 font families4, and each family has three fonts: \textfont, \scriptfont and \scriptscriptfont.

-LuaTeX-ja's handling of Japanese fonts in math formulas is similar; Table 5 shows counterparts to TeX's primitives for math font families.
-There is no relation between the value of $\int m$ and that of jfam; with appropriate settings, you can set both fam and jfam to the same value.
+LuaTeX-ja's handling of Japanese fonts in math formulas is similar; Table 7 shows counterparts to TeX's primitives for math font families.
+There is no relation between the value of \fam and that of \jfam; with appropriate settings, you can set both \fam and \jfam to the same value.

-5.5 Callbacks
+6.5 Callbacks

-Like LuaTeX itself, LuaTeX-ja also has callbacks.
+LuaTEX-ja also has several callbacks.
 These callbacks can be accessed via luatexbase.add_to_callback function and so on, as other callbacks.